xmengkinaxis/SRE/SRE/Basic Knowledge.md

 - Chart: a collection of YAML files; bundle of the Kubernetes resources needed to build a Kubernetes application.
 For ease of visualization, Helm Chart can be compared like a Docker Image.
 - Config: a configuration in the values.yaml file, which contains configuration explicit to a release of Kubernetes application.
 - Release: a chart instance is loaded into Kubernetes.
 It can be viewed as a version of the Kubernetes application running based on Chart and associated with a specific Config.
 - Repositories: a repository of published Charts.
+It provides a centralized location for sharing Helm charts.
 These can be private repositories that are only used within the company or public through the Helm Hub.

 Helm has a fairly simple client-server architecture, including a CLI client and an in-cluster server running in the Kubernetes cluster

 - **Helm Client**: Provides the developer to use it a command-line interface (CLI) to work with Charts, Config, Release, Repositories.
 Helm Client will interact with Tiller Server, to perform various actions such as install, upgrade and rollback with Charts, Release.
-- **Tiller** Server: an in-cluster server in the Kubernetes cluster, interacting with the Helm Client and communicating with the Kubernetes API server.
+- **Tiller** Server (in Helm 2, but not in Helm 3): an in-cluster server in the Kubernetes cluster, interacting with the Helm Client and communicating with the Kubernetes API server.
 Thus, Helm can easily manage Kubernetes with tasks such as install, upgrade, query and remove for Kubernetes resources.
+As Role-Based Access Control (RBAC) gained traction in Kubernetes, users gained the capability to manage granular and precise permissions for Kubernetes resources and actions.
+In Helm 3, the middle component “Tiller” was completely removed.
+Now the security is being handled by the RBAC.
+In Helm 3, the client can directly communicate with the API server of your Kubernetes cluster.

 Helm focuses on application packaging and deployment.
 Helm is a Kubernetes package manager that streamlines the installation and management of containerized applications.
 It uses "charts" as packaged applications, containing all the necessary Kubernetes resources, configuration files, and dependencies.
 This allows for simplified application deployment, version management, and rollbacks.